 Children are able to access high quality resources for their projects whether this be specialist DT equipment or fresh cooking ingredients.
 We have our own DT resource section in school where equipment is stored.
 High-quality topic resources are ordered termly for each project.

-Work is evidenced through Class Journals.
-Each year group is given a journal where pictures and worksheets are recorded.
+Work is evidenced on Seesaw.
+Each year group records pictures, videos and worksheets from each lesson in their DT folder for each topic taught.
 Verbal marking and feedback is given to the children during lessons to allow them to edit and up-level their work.

 The impact of this implementation is that pupils enjoy and are thriving in an innovative and inclusive curriculum; allowing them to progress and develop into creative, technical and imaginative thinkers.
 The children are able to learn about how